-- (a) Authority of housing inspector.
-If the person so affected fails to appeal to the board of appeals or if after an appeal, the board of appeals sustains the decision of the housing inspector, the dwelling, dwelling unit, lodging house, or rooming unit so affected may be declared unfit for human habitation and placarded by the housing inspector. - (b) Procedure.
-To placard, the housing inspector shall issue to the occupants and the owner or operator a written notice to vacate the premises within such time as the housing inspector may deem reasonable, but not less than seven days, and a placard prohibiting continued occupancy or reoccupancy may be conspicuously posted on the premises, and a copy of such notice may be filed with the police department. - (c) Use of placarded buildings prohibited.
-No dwelling or dwelling units, lodging house, or rooming unit which has been placarded as unfit for human habitation shall again be used for human habitation until written approval is secured from, and such placard is removed by, the housing inspector.
-The housing inspector shall remove such placard whenever the defect or defects upon which the placarding action is based have been eliminated.
+- (a) Authority of housing inspector Code Compliance Officer.
+If the person so affected fails to appeal to the board of appeals or if after an appeal, the board of appeals sustains the decision of the housing inspector Code Compliance Officer, the dwelling, dwelling unit, lodging house, or rooming unit so affected may be declared unfit for human habitation and placarded by the housing inspector Code Compliance Officer. - (b) Procedure.
+To placard, the housing inspector-Code Compliance Officer may deem reasonable, but not less than seven days, and a placard prohibiting continued occupancy or re-occupancy may be conspicuously posted on the premises, and a copy of such notice may be filed with the police department. - (c) Use of placarded buildings prohibited.
+No dwelling or dwelling units, lodging house, or rooming unit which has been placarded as unfit for human habitation shall again be used for human habitation until written approval is secured from, and such placard is removed by, the housing inspector Code

-(d) Defacement and removal of placard prohibited.
+- Compliance Officer.
+The housing inspector Code Compliance Officer shall remove such placard whenever the defect or defects upon which the placarding action is based have been eliminated. - (d) Defacement and removal of placard prohibited.
 No person shall deface or remove the placard from any dwelling or dwelling unit, lodging house or rooming unit, which has been declared unfit for human habitation and placarded as such.

+'''

 (Code 1967, § 20-A(3.6); Ord. of 3-26-1990; Ord.
 No. 02-04012013, att.
 B, 4-16-2013)

+'''